anthonyhaj/battleships-PP3/README.md

 - Be able to choose if user would like to play
 - Be able to see where a user has placed their battleships
 - Be able to see opponents board and where the user has targeted

+### Site Owner Goals
+- To make a game that is easy to understand
+- To